pauljickling/notes/devops/observability/prometheus.md

 **Summary:** Summary metrics track a sample of observations, principally through the `.observe()` method which takes the conditions for observing as its argument.
 Note that the Python Prometheus client does not accept client-side quantiles.

 **Histogram:** Histograms take observable events and count them based on configurable buckets.
 Like the summary metric it uses the `.observe()` method.
+Buckets can be defined as sorted lists.
+In the Python library you can use list comprehensions if the bucket has a defined increment.

 [Best practices on designing Instrumentation](https://prometheus.io/docs/practices/instrumentation/#counter-vs-gauge-summary-vs-histogram).